Breeding-Insight/bi-api/README.md

 Maven tests are also run as part of the install profile (if specified).

 If not manually specifying values in application-test.yml, you will need to set all of the environment variables by following either option a or option b above.

+If not manually specifying values in application-test.yml, you will need to set all of the environment variables found in the .env file for running the tests as well.

 ### Troubleshooting